-At Greenfields we provide a broad, balanced and progressive D&T curriculum which is taught through our enquiry based learning.
-Using creativity and imagination, pupils design and make products that solve relevant problems considering their own and others’ needs, wants and values.
-The school’s aim is to provide D&T lessons which will enable each child to reach their full potential; enabling them to know, apply and understand the matters, skills and processes they are taught.
+At Greenfields we provide a broad, balanced and progressive DT curriculum which is taught through our enquiry based learning.
+We feel it is vital to nurture creativity and innovation through design, and by exploring the designed and made world in which we all live and work.
+The school’s aim is to provide DT lessons which will enable each child to reach their full potential; enabling them to know, apply and understand the matters, skills and processes they are taught.

 DT involves thinking about what products are used for and the needs of those who use them.
 Within Year 1 children created moving pictures which allowed them to become storytellers.
 The children explored different moving picture books and discussed how they could create their own product.
 They then chose a story to retell and created sliders and levers to bring their stories to life.

 In DT, children use different tools and materials to build their designs and this often creates a great opportunity to problem solve, and also provides opportunities for team work.
 In Year 2 children designed their own Christmas tree decoration, the children learnt to create a running stitch.
 The children’s resilient attitude allowed them to cooperatively create a fantastic product.